-Course Outcomes: At the end of the course, the student will be able to
+Course Outcomes: At the end of this course, students will be able to:

-- Formulate the research problem and Identify solutions for a research problem - Implement research ethics during development of research proposal. - Have in-depth understanding of procedure to apply for patents - Realize that when IPR would take such important place in growth of individuals & Nation. - Emphasise the need of information about Intellectual Property Right to be promoted among students in general and engineering in particular.
+- Formulate the research problem and Identify solutions for a research problem - Implement research ethics during development of research proposal. - Have in-depth understanding of procedure to apply for patents - Realize that when IPR would take such important place in growth of individuals & Nation. - Emphasise the need of information about Intellectual Property Right to be promoted among students in general & engineering in particular.

-Research Problem: Meaning of research problem, Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
+Meaning of research problem, Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
 Approaches of investigation of solutions for research problem, data collection, analysis, interpretation, Necessary instrumentations.

-Effective Literature Studies: Approaches, analysis Plagiarism, and Research ethics.
+Effective literature studies approaches, analysis Plagiarism, and Research ethics.

-Effective Technical Writing: How to write report, Paper Developing a Research Proposal, Format of research proposal, a presentation and assessment by a review committee.
+Effective technical writing, how to write report, Paper Developing a Research Proposal, Format of research proposal, a presentation and assessment by a review committee.